featurist/hyperdom/readme.md

 ## Components and Controllers

-Plastiq doesn't really have components as in React or directives as in AngularJS, nor does it have first class controllers.
-Instead the `render` functions can contain "controller" logic by responding to events, and the page can be broken down into reusable sections by extracting `render` functions that render different parts of the model.
-It's refreshingly simple, and reuses familar abstractions like functions and objects.
+Plastiq doesn't really have components like React or directives like AngularJS, nor does it have first class controllers.
+Instead the `render` functions can contain controller logic by responding to events and delegating to the model.
+The page can be broken down into reusable sections by extracting `render` functions that render different parts of the model.
+It's refreshingly simple, and reuses familar abstractions like functions and objects so all the usual refactoring techniques apply.

 In the example below we have a `render` function and a `renderPerson` function.
 The `renderPerson` acts as a reusable component for rendering and handling interaction for each person.
-It's just JavaScript so all the usual refactoring techniques apply.

 ```JavaScript
 function render(model) {